 "Cottonwood Pass is a vital connection for local residents who rely on the county road to safely travel between Gypsum and CO 82 in the Roaring Fork Valley.
 It is often used as an undesignated alternate route when Glenwood Canyon is closed, which has escalated the urgency of addressing safety issues in a timely fashion.
 Gathering public input and estimating the magnitude of construction costs for the early concept designs will help Eagle and Garfield counties determine if and when improvements at each site would move forward.

-KMOHR discusses CW Pass with Gov. Polis on August 21 in Carbondale.
+KMOHR discussed CW Pass with Gov. Polis on August 21, 2022 in Carbondale.

 Our president and one of our Board Members got some face time with the Governor on Sunday.
 Discussion points included: